Electrical Flows over Spanning Trees

 \begin{proof} Let $K=\max_i \abs{\delta(S_i)}$ be the size of the biggest cut.
-We can use the second assumption of the theorem statement, to map any edge $(u,v)$ of the arborescence to a cut $S_i$ (if there is more than one cut, we can pick one arbitrarily).
+We can use assumption (b) of the theorem statement, to map any edge $(u,v)$ of the arborescence to a cut $S_i$ (if there is more than one cut, we can pick one arbitrarily).
 In this way, we split the cost of arborescence $A$ among different cuts, while ensuring that the edges are carrying flows directed out of the cuts.
 Considering any of these cuts, we show that the costs of the trees $A$ and $OPT$ restricted to that cut are within a factor $K$, i.e., $\sum_{e \in \delta(S_i)} \mathcal{E}_{A}(e) \leq K \sum_{e \in \delta(S_i)} \mathcal{E}_{OPT}(e)$ for all $i$.

 Let $S$ be one of the cuts with $r\in S$, and let $k=\abs{\delta (S)}$ be the size of the cut.
-Let $a_1,...,a_{k}$ be the flow on the edges crossing the cut, where $a_i>0$ if the flow is going out of the cut and $a_i<0$ if it is flowing inwards.
+Let $a_1,...,a_{k}$ be the flow on the edges crossing the cut {(calculated based on tree $A$)}, where $a_i>0$ if the flow is going out of the cut and $a_i<0$ if it is flowing inwards.
 With this choice of directions, the arborescence $A$ has only non-negative $a_i$ values.
 We also know that the total flow going across this cut is equal to the total demand below the cut, i.e., $\sum_{i=1}^{k} a_i=\sum_{v\notin S}d_v$.